carb0nxl/odin-recipes/README.md

 # odin-recipes
+Subject: Recipe Page
+Creator: Channing Brown
+Date: 06/10/2022

-Learning how to create a webpage based on recipes
+This is a simple exercises in learning how to make a webpage based on recipes.